Former TikTok moderators sue over emotional toll of 'extremely disturbing' videos

 The National Center for Missing & Exploited Children has developed best practices for content moderators who are exposed to images and videos of exploited minors.
 Those measures include blurring parts of an image or superimposing a grid over the image to lessen its potential emotional impact on the people reviewing it.

-The suit says that although TikTok is a member of the center's Technology Coalition, which also includes Google and Facebook, it has not adopted the group's recommendations, instead focusing on hitting video-review quotas above all else.
+The suit says that although TikTok is one of the center's corporate partners, along with Google and Facebook, it has not adopted the group's recommendations, instead focusing on hitting video-review quotas above all else.
 A spokeswoman for TikTok did not return a request for comment on the allegation.

-The lawyers representing the TikTok content moderators sued Facebook several years ago on behalf of thousands of moderators who said they experienced emotional distress on the job.
+The lawyers representing Velez and Young sued Facebook several years ago on behalf of thousands of moderators who said they experienced emotional distress on the job.
 In May 2020, Facebook agreed to settle the suit for $52 million.
 Individual moderators who were part of the class action were eligible for at least $1,000, depending on the severity of their emotional disorders related to their Facebook moderation work.

 The same lawyers filed a similar suit against TikTok in December on behalf of moderator Candie Frazier.
-It was dropped last month before reaching a settlement after her lawyers say she was fired.
+It was dropped last month, before a settlement could be reached, after her lawyers say she was fired.